Gum Treatment (Root Planing)

 - Shaky teeth

-Addressing and Treatment to the Problem
+Addressing and Treatment of the Problem

 Preventive Home Care